frostaura/fa.libraries.dotnet/README.md

 particular, may have integration tests for even more context on total usage.

 ## Contribute
-In order to contribute, simply fork the repository, make changes and create a pull request.
+In order to contribute, clone the repository, make changes and create a pull request.

 ## Support
 For any queries, contact deanmar@outlook.com.